manveru/innate/README.md

 How to build your own is discussed at [HowTo:View](http://ramaze.net/HowTo:View).

 ### Controller

 Innate follows a different approach than most frameworks, making the controller subclassing obsolete.
 To make an object accessible from the outside simply include Innate::Node and map it to the location you would like.

 ## Differences from Ramaze

 Innate throws a lot overboard; it doesn't provide all the bells and whistles that you may be used to.
-This makes Ramaze a very good option for larger applications.
+This makes Ramaze the way to go for larger applications.

-For this reason, Innate won't just be a standalone framework, but will also become the new core for Ramaze.
+For this reason, Innate is not only a standalone framework, it is also the core of Ramaze.

 Ramaze started out without any of the benefits that Rack gives us these days, especially regarding the server handlers, request/response, and middleware.